ipfs/kubo/docs/config.md

 ### `Identity.PeerID`

 The unique PKI identity label for this configs peer.
 Set on init and never read, it's merely here for convenience.
 Ipfs will always generate the peerID from its keypair at runtime.

 Type: `string` (peer ID)

 ### `Identity.PrivKey`

-The base64 encoded protobuf describing (and containing) the nodes private key.
+The base64 encoded protobuf describing (and containing) the node's private key.

 Type: `string` (base64 encoded)